Skip to content

 Using nodiscard Messages in Your Own Code

 For library authors, [[nodiscard("reason")]] is very practical.
-You can explain in the message why the return value shouldn't be ignored, along with the correct usage:
+You can explain in the message why the return value shouldn't be ignored and how to use it correctly:

 cpp